abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 > We've repeated a similar database mapping code, like `HasMaxLength(128)`, in both classes.

-Now, you can add a new EF Core database migration using the standard `Add-Migration` command in the Package Manager Console (remember to select `.EntityFrameworkCore.DbMigrations` as the Default Project in the PMC and make sure that the `.Web` project is still the startup project):
+Now, you can add a new EF Core database migration using the standard `Add-Migration` command in the Package Manager Console (remember to select `.EntityFrameworkCore` as the Default Project in the PMC and make sure that the `.Web` project is still the startup project):

 ![pmc-add-migration-role-title](images/pmc-add-migration-role-title.png)